Best reverse osmosis systems

 How much is a reverse osmosis system?

-Whole house RO systems average up to $10,000 or more for commercial-grade varieties.
-Self-installed, under-sink models range from $150 to $400 on the low end or $500 to $750 on the high end.
+Commercial-grade varieties of whole RO systems average $10,000 or more.
+Self-installed, under-sink models range from $150 to $400 on the low end or $500 to $750 on the high end as of publishing.

 Reverse osmosis pros and cons

-A reverse osmosis system’s ability to remove lead, sodium and other contaminants make it extremely useful to individuals with weakened immune systems, high blood pressure, and kidney or liver disease.
-However, that same capacity to clean can also be a detriment because water filtered through reverse osmosis is stripped of body-nourishing vitamins and minerals.
+A reverse osmosis system’s ability to remove lead, sodium and other contaminants make it extremely useful to individuals with weakened immune systems, high blood pressure and kidney or liver disease.

-RO technology can remove 95 to 99 percent of total dissolved solids (TDS) from source water, as well as chlorine, fluoride and other impurities, greatly reducing odor and improving taste. - Uses little to no energy
+- Provides clean water: RO technology can remove 95% to 99% of total dissolved solids (TDS) from source water, as well as chlorine, fluoride and other impurities, greatly reducing odor and improving taste.

-Because they use the water pressure already coming into the house, reverse osmosis systems require little to no energy to function. - Easy to maintain
+- Uses little to no energy: Because they use the water pressure already coming into the house, reverse osmosis systems require little to no energy to function.

-Depending on use and water quality, most filters need to be replaced once every six to 12 months, while semipermeable membranes can last two to three years.
+- Easy to maintain: Depending on use and water quality, most filters need to be replaced once every six to 12 months, while semipermeable membranes can last two to three years.
 Beyond that, an RO system usually requires only annual cleaning and sterilization and has a life expectancy of 10 to 15 years.

-Reverse osmosis disadvantages:
+Reverse osmosis disadvantages

-Since the process doesn’t discriminate, good stuff is filtered out along with the bad, leaving the water pure but also “dead,” according to critics, who say it contributes to vitamin and mineral deficiencies in users. - Process is slow
+- Purification leaves water "dead": Since the process doesn’t discriminate, good stuff is filtered out along with the bad, leaving the water pure but also “dead,” according to critics, who say it contributes to vitamin and mineral deficiencies in users.

-A large portion of the water that runs through the system is rejected and sent down the drain, which doesn’t bode well for the environment.
+- Creates large amount of wastewater: A large portion of the water that runs through the system is rejected and sent down the drain, which doesn’t bode well for the environment.
 Water bills may also increase as a result.